Coherent-Partners/spark-python-sdk/docs/services.md

 This method allows you to execute a Spark service.

-Currently, Spark supports two versions of Execute API: v3 and v4.
-The SDK will use the [v3 format][v3-format] for a single input and the [v4 format][v4-format] for multiple inputs.
+Currently, Coherent Spark supports two versions of Execute API: `v3` (or [v3 format][v3-format]) and `v4` (or [v4 format][v4-format]), which are used respectively for single-input and multiple-input data formats.
-By default, the SDK will return the output data in the [v4 format][v4-format] unless you prefer to work with the original format emitted by the API.
+By default, the SDK will return the output data in the [v4 format][v4-format] unless you prefer to work with the original format, i.e., the one emitted by the API.

 Check out the [API reference](https://docs.coherent.global/spark-apis/execute-api) to learn more about Services API.